https://www.deakin.edu.au/__data/assets/image/0005/556916/32225_bachelor-science-bachelor-laws_hero.jpg

 Australian Qualifications Framework (AQF) recognition

-The award conferred upon completion is recognised in the Australian Qualifications Framework at Level 7.
+The award conferred upon completion is recognised in the Australian Qualifications Framework at Level 7

 Course structure

-To complete the Bachelor of Science/Bachelor of Laws, students must attain a total of 40 credit points consisting of 16 credit points from the Bachelor of Science and 24 credit points from the Bachelor of Laws, plus completion of the compulsory 0-credit point module, DAI001 Academic Integrity Module.
+To complete the Bachelor of Science/Bachelor of Laws, students must attain a total of 40 credit points consisting of 16 credit points from the Bachelor of Science and 24 credit points from the Bachelor of Laws, plus completion of the compulsory 0-credit point module, DAI001 Academic Integrity and Respect at Deakin.
 Most units (think of units as 'subjects') are equal to 1 credit point.
 Course requirements for both the Bachelor of Science (S320) and the Bachelor of Laws (M312) must be satisfied.
 Most students choose to study 4 units per trimester, and usually undertake 2 trimesters each year.

 Compulsory 0-credit point unit (to be completed in first trimester of study):-